Commendations for Tim Slade's debut collection of poems, The Walnut Tree...

-Tim's grandfather, indeed, living out his final years inside the fog of dementia is prominent in the book, as our other family members, and even other grandfather's, as well as certain non-familial characters, these often encountered in and around Pioneer.
+Tim's grandfather, indeed, living out his final years inside the fog of dementia is prominent in the book, as are other family members, and even other grandfathers, as well as certain non-familial characters, these often encountered in and around Pioneer.
 There's the postie.
 But when you read the poem, ‘Postie’, he turns out to be but a raft of local characters, all of whom ride postie bikes.
 And there's ‘Skeet, the Woodman’ who collects antique chainsaws.
 Tim concludes this marvellous poem:

 'I imagine these towns, with their humble cottages, cold